In This Article

 We're talking about amino acids for skin.
 They're essential throughout the body but especially beneficial for your skin.
-To steer you in the right direction, we spoke with consultant dermatologist Justine Kluk, who gave us the full scoop.
+To steer you in the right direction, we spoke with consultant dermatologist Dr. Justine Kluk, who gave us the full scoop.

-What are amino acids?
+What are Amino Acids?

-Sold?
-Well, before you start rushing out to look for products, here are all the important details of what you should be keeping an eye out for.
+Sold already?
+Well, before you start rushing out to look for products, here are all the important details of what you should be keeping an eye out for:

 Kluk says that "there are 20 known amino acids, some of which we make in our own bodies and others which we can't make on our own but get from our diet.
 All of these are important for good skin health."
 So there are two camps of amino acids: the essential ones that we have to get from foods like fish, or even chickpeas, milk, or supplements.
-Then we also have non-essential amino acids, which the body makes for us.
-When you're looking for them in skincare, some of the acids that work well are arginine, lysine, histidine, glycine, and leucine.
+Then we also have non-essential amino acids, which our own body makes for us.
+They're still essential, just not essential to ingest.
+When you're looking for amino acids in skincare specifically, some of the acids you want to look out for (the ones that work the best topically) are arginine, lysine, histidine, glycine, and leucine.